simonbuechi/angular-dashboard-framework/README.md

 - chart (json)

-ToDo
+ToDo / Issues
 ======

-- Clean up css
+- Clean implementation of widgets as submodules
--
+- Make chart and edit widget editable via UI
+- More efficient data queries to/from Firebase